GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Preliminaries

-The model architecture consists of type-specific encoders followed by a heterogeneous GAT backbone and evidential prediction heads.
-Type-specific MLPs embed task, resource, and memory nodes into a common representation space, with separate parameter sets for each node type to handle their distinct feature schemas.
-A heterogeneous GAT with edge-type-specific transforms performs message passing over the four edge types $E_{TT}$, $E_{TR}$, $E_{RR}$, and $E_{RM}$.
-The number of attention layers ranges from 3 to 6 depending on graph complexity.
-Hierarchical pooling aggregates node embeddings per type and concatenates them to form the graph-level representation $\mathbf{h}_G$.
+Type-specific MLPs encode nodes into a common embedding space, with separate parameter sets for each node type to handle their distinct feature schemas.
+A heterogeneous GAT (3--6 layers) performs message passing over all edge types $E_{TT}$, $E_{TR}$, $E_{RR}$, and $E_{RM}$.
+Hierarchical pooling aggregates node embeddings per type and concatenates them to form graph representation $\mathbf{h}_G$.
+For each metric $k$, evidential heads output NIG parameters $(\gamma_k, \nu_k, \alpha_k, \beta_k)$ with the predictive mean $\hat{y}_k=\gamma_k$ and uncertainty decomposition: $\text{Aleatoric}_k=\beta_k/(\alpha_k-1)$ and $\text{Epistemic}_k=\beta_k/(\nu_k(\alpha_k-1))$.
+Training minimizes the negative log marginal likelihood with evidence regularization to prevent overconfidence.
+At runtime, batched configurations are scored, filtered by uncertainty gates, and executed with outcomes logged for continual learning.